Onoe, Aomori

 Onoe (尾上町, Onoe-machi) was a town located in Minamitsugaru District in central Aomori Prefecture, Japan.

+History

 Onoe Village was founded on April 1, 1889.
 It was elevated to town status on April 1, 1937.
-It merged with neighboring Saruga Village on January 1, 1955 and annexed a portion of Inakadate Village on June 10, 1956.
+It merged with neighboring Saruga Village on January 1, 1955, and annexed a portion of Inakadate Village on June 10, 1956.

+Merge

 On January 1, 2006, Onoe, along with the town of Hiraka, and the village of Ikarigaseki (all from Minamitsugaru District), was merged to create the new city of Hirakawa, and thus no longer exists as an independent municipality.

+Population

 At the time of its merger, Onoe had an estimated population of 10,102 and a population density of 535.35 persons per km2.
 The total area was 18.87 km2.

+Transportation

 Ikarigaseki was served by Japan National Route 102 highway, and by two stations on the Kōnan Railway Kōnan Line.